top of page

 While standardization sets the foundation, technology is essential to bring it into everyday practice.
 That’s where icobrain aria comes in.

-icobrain aria is currently the only FDA-cleared and CE-marked AI solution capable of automatically detecting, quantifying, and grading both ARIA-E and ARIA-H. Built in alignment with the new ARIA CDEs, it empowers radiologists with automated, standardized analysis - making ARIA reporting faster, more objective, and more reliable.
+icobrain aria is currently the only FDA-cleared and CE-marked AI solution capable of automatically detecting, quantifying, and grading both ARIA-E and ARIA-H. Built in alignment with the new ARIA CDEs, it empowers radiologists with automated, standardized analysis—making ARIA reporting faster, more objective, and more reliable.
+In an environment where Alzheimer’s treatments are becoming part of real-world care, imaging workflows need to evolve, and icobrain aria ensures they’re ready.

 Collaboration That Moves the Field Forward